floornfts/mobile-minting/README.md

 ## What is Mobile Minting?
-Mobile Minting unlocks mobile payments for onchain purchases and powers minting in the Floor app.
+Mobile Minting unlocks mobile payments for onchain purchases and powers minting in the Rally app (formerly known as Floor!).

 **📱 Users pay in-app with In-App Purchases**